vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 }
 ```

-The same `if-else` logic can be achieved with the ternary operator s an expression, which returns some value if the condition is met and a different value otherwise:
+The same `if-else` logic can be achieved with the ternary operator as an expression, which returns some value if the condition is met and a different value otherwise:

 ```java
 x = condition ?
 1 : 2;